-Tris: In Japan, there is limited availability of public record information, such as police criminal record checks, court-based checks and credit checks.
+Tris: In Japan, there is limited availability of public record information, such as police criminal record checks, court-based checks, and credit checks.
 This has made the verification process much more challenging.

 To mitigate the unavailability of criminal checks, we have been collecting our own court data since 2004.
 Now, we have one of the largest repositories of civil litigation records, criminal court case records and organised crime data in Japan.

 As for educational checks, these are much more complicated due to the differing policies employed by the various universities.
 For example, some universities have their own specific forms to be completed, some may require the original document sent by post, and some may require a call from the candidate.
 As such, with no standard procedure across all universities in Japan, education verification is more challenging, expensive, and takes longer to complete.
 This is opposite to the US where these records are easily accessible online, or some APAC countries where you simply fax over a confirmation letter.
-For this reason, we usually hand-hold the candidate to guide them through this complicated process, provide them with the necessary documentation, and constantly follow up with them.
+For this reason, we usually handhold the candidate to guide them through this complicated process, provide them with the necessary documentation, and constantly follow up with them.

 Akiko: Finally, what are you most proud of when you look at the business today?

 Tris: I am proud of our people, our integrity, and our data – especially our proprietary database of known members of organised crime that the team has been collecting daily for over 15 years.
-Since the very beginning, all of the staff have been dedicated to the business, and contributed to moving the company and driving the industry to greater heights with hard work.
+Since the very beginning, all the staff have been dedicated to the business and contributed to moving the company and driving the industry to greater heights with hard work.
 J-Screen’s acquisition by HireRight was a great step forward for the company towards the bright future that we envision for our industry.
 Both of our companies hold compliance in high regard and believe that the industry needs to be more transparent.
 As international background checks become more common, we wanted to expand our capabilities to be a one-stop-shop for our clients that can provide both locally-nuanced checks, as well as international products.
 We are proud to add our Japan capabilities to HireRight’s international offering!

-Thank you for your time Tris!
+Thank you for your time, Tris!

 The industry has indeed come a long way.
 In the early days of the business, the focus was largely anchored on the need to educate.
-I remember spending the majority of my time with Tris going to client meetings dedicated to changing the misconstrued perception of background screening.
+I remember spending most of my time with Tris going to client meetings dedicated to changing the misconstrued perception of background screening.
 Eventually, with hard work, we brought the industry out from the shadows and shone a light on the benefits of screening.

-When compared to established markets, such as the US, Japan is still considered a very new market even after 20 years – the amount of companies and industries that currently screen is limited and screening is still mainly conducted by a specific group of industries.
+When compared to established markets, such as the US, Japan is still considered a very new market even after 20 years – the number of companies and industries that currently screen is limited and screening is still mainly conducted by a specific group of industries.
 However, we have made great progress since 2002, and I believe that the market size will only increase, with the additional international capabilities of HireRight.

 While educating our clients on the benefits of a transparent screening process is still the key to increasing the uptake of background screening in Japan, the changing labour market conditions here will also benefit the industry.
 Moving away from the “job for life” model to many more mid-career moves, and the increase in foreign labour, will help highlight the potential risk of not conducting pre-employment screening.